komarovd95/distributed-classes/README.md

 `pipes.h` contains definitions of functions that create and close pipes (provided by me)

-`queue.h` contains definitions of functions and structures that are needed to implement CS requests priority queue (provided by me)

 #### C files

 All C files are written by me.